Haute Route Advice for Skiers

 The fitter you are, the more you will enjoy the ascents – over half the time spent on the mountain each day will be in ascent on skins – and the more energy you will have left to enjoy the descents!

-Good personal touring skills means greater safety and efficiency – as you have a much-increased margin of personal safety, so the guide can allow you to be more independent on the hill.
+Good personal touring skills means greater safety and efficiency – as you have a much-increased margin of personal safety.
 This means you can make quicker progress along the route, rather than needing extra help at every small difficulty along the way.
 Therefore, the whole team benefits.

 Some good reasons for having an efficient team

 - A faster group can utilize small weather windows each day, increasing the likelihood of a successful crossing in mixed weather.

 - A faster group can avoid warm afternoon weather, which often leads to poor snow/ski conditions and avalanche danger.
 Also, arriving at the hut in good time gives more time for food, relaxation and recovery for the following day!

 - If you are especially slow, or become injured due to poor technique, you may have to leave the tour early.

 - You are a team of like minded people who depend on each other for a successful trip – abandoning the route may be unsafe without a guided escort to the valley, in which case the success of the whole group may be compromised.

 If you arrive well prepared, then all you need is a bit of sunshine, some half decent snow and you’ll enjoy skiing one of the most amazing mountain journeys out there – so do it properly, safely and enjoy it!